TengMCing/PhD/Thesis/04-chap4.html.md

 To be able to predict visual signal strength for a residual plot, both fitted values and residuals are needed to be extracted from the regression model object supplied by the user.
 In R, statistical models like `lm` (linear model) and `glm` (generalized linear model) typically support the use of generic functions such as `fitted()` and `resid()` to retrieve these values.
 The `get_fitted_and_resid()` method, called by the checker, relies on these generic functions by default.
 However, generic functions only work with classes that have appropriate method implementations.
 Some regression modelling packages may not fully adhere to the `stats` package guidelines for implementing these functions.
 In such cases, overriding the method becomes necessary.

 By design, the `get_fitted_and_resid()` method accepts a regression model object as input and returns a `tibble` with two columns: `.fitted` and `.resid`, representing the fitted values and residuals, respectively.
 If no input is supplied, the method uses the regression model object stored in the checker.
-Although modules in the `autovi` workflow make minimal assumptions about other modules, they do require strictly defined input and output formats to ensure data validation and prevent fatal bugs.
+Although modules in the `autovi` infrastructure make minimal assumptions about other modules, they do require strictly defined input and output formats to ensure data validation and prevent fatal bugs.
 Therefore, any overridden method should follow to these conventions.